What is the Impact of the Keto Diet and Long-Distance Running?

 “There isn’t really a lot of good research that shows those people can perform better, and that’s really what runners care about,” Kasparek says.

-Runners who may benefit from fat adaptation are those who are running long, long distances, like ultrarunners.
-Once you hit those later miles (30, 40, and beyond), your body needs to start tapping into fat stores.
+Runners who may benefit from fat adaptation are those who are running, long distances, like ultrarunners.
+Once you hit those later miles (30, 40, and beyond), your body wants to start tapping into fat stores.

 So if you’ve done any sort of fat-adapted training—not eating before a morning run, not fueling during an 18-miler—your body can better adjust, Kasparek, says.